Assignment Checklist for IT-130

 example, you rarely need more than one blank line between sections.

-css files, etc): Name should be all lower-case, spaces should be separated
+images, css files, etc): Name should be all lower-case, spaces should be

 - All form elements must be named using the id

-(i.e. camel case, prefixes).
-Do not confuse this convention with the
+Do not confuse this convention for naming ID attributes, with our naming